 Treatment for Central Nervous System Involvement

-ALL sometimes spreads to the central nervous system, which is the part of the nervous system that consists of the brain and the spinal cord.
-Our doctors are experienced in preventing or controlling central nervous system involvement and may administer chemotherapy directly to the fluid that bathes the spinal cord and brain in a process known as intrathecal chemotherapy.
-Patients may receive high-dose systemic chemotherapy or cranial irradiation (radiation therapy to the head) to prevent the spread of disease to the central nervous system.
+ALL sometimes spreads to the central nervous system, which consists of your brain and spinal cord.
+Our doctors are experienced in preventing or controlling central nervous system involvement.
+We may administer chemotherapy directly to the fluid around the spinal cord and brain.
+This procedure is called intrathecal chemotherapy.
+You may receive high-dose systemic chemotherapy or cranial irradiation (radiation therapy to the brain).
+These can prevent the spread of the disease to the central nervous system.

-Our researchers are constantly pursuing new approaches to treat ALL — approaches that can kill tumor cells directly, inhibit the body’s production of substances that promote their growth, or enhance the immune response against leukemic cells.
-See an up-to-date listing of our clinical trials.
+Our researchers are constantly pursuing new ways to treat ALL.
+These approaches can kill tumor cells directly, slow down the body’s production of substances that promote their growth, or enhance the immune response against the leukemia cells.

-Newer combination chemotherapy approaches that we’re evaluating in adults are inspired by innovative treatments developed for pediatric patients are potentially more effective than existing standard therapies for adults.
+Some of the newer combination chemotherapy approaches that we’re evaluating in adults are inspired by innovative treatments developed for children with ALL.
+These treatments may be more effective than existing standard therapies.
 Our researchers are leading clinical trials incorporating these new approaches into treatment from the time you are first diagnosed.